 Some Bonus Tips To Write A Good Bug Report

-Given below are some more additional tips to write a good Bug report:
+Given below are some additional tips on how to write a good Bug report:

 #1) Report the problem immediately

-If you find any bug while testing, then need not wait to write a detail bug report later.
-Instead, write the bug report immediately.
+If you find any bugs while testing, then you do not need to wait to write a detailed bug report later.
+Instead, write a bug report immediately.
 This will ensure a good and reproducible Bug report.
-If you decide to write the Bug report later on then there are high chances to miss the important steps in your report.
+If you decide to write the Bug report later on then there is a higher chance to miss the important steps in your report.

 #2) Reproduce the bug three times before writing a Bug report

 Your bug should be reproducible.
 Make sure that your steps are robust enough to reproduce the bug without any ambiguity.
-If your bug is not reproducible every time you can still file a bug mentioning the periodic nature of the bug.
+If your bug is not reproducible every time, then you can still file a bug mentioning the periodic nature of the bug.

 #3) Test the same bug occurrence on other similar modules

 Sometimes the developer uses the same code for different similar modules.
-So there are higher chances for the bug in one module to occur in other similar modules as well.
+So there is a higher chance for the bug in one module to occur in other similar modules as well.
 You can even try to find the more severe version of the bug you found.

 #4) Write a good bug summary

-Bug summary will help the developers to quickly analyze the bug nature.
-A poor quality report will unnecessarily increase the development and testing time.
+Bug summary will help the developers to quickly analyze the bug’s nature.
+A poor quality report will unnecessarily increase development and testing time.
 Communicate well with your bug report summary.
-Keep in mind that the bug summary is used as a reference to search the bug in bug inventory.
+Keep in mind that the bug summary can be used as a reference to search for the bug in the bug inventory.